nezaboodka/reactronic/README.md

 Reaction is a function that is immediately called in response to changes made by a transaction in observable objects.
-Cache is a computed value having an associated function that is called on-demand to renew the value if it was invalidated.
+Cache is a computed value having an associated function that is called on-demand to renew the value if it was marked as obsolete due to changes made by a transaction.
 Reactive and cached functions are instrumented with hooks to seamlessly subscribe to those observable objects and other cached functions (dependencies), which are used during their execution.

 ``` tsx
 class MyView extends Component<{model: MyModel}> {